 What SACRE does

-- Requires Barnsley Council to review the Local Agreed Syllabus every five years.
-Our next revision will be in 2025.
+- Requires Barnsley Council to review the RE agreed syllabus every five years.
+The next revision will be in 2025.

 - Monitors the provision of RE and collective worship in Barnsley schools.